ABSTRACT SUBMISSION IS NOW CLOSED!

 Oral Presentations as Clinical Report

 Clinical Reports will be streamed within scientific sessions embedded in the core Congress programme.

 They should refer to ONE SINGLE clinical case presenting scientific value for the use of a specific treatment or technique.

 To ensure that sessions run smoothly, please refer to the Clinical Report Presentation Guidelines.

-All abstracts accepted as Posters will be presented at the Congress as print wall paper posters.
+All abstracts accepted as e-Posters will be showcased within an interactive library.
 Authors are welcome to add images, tables and detailed data to better document their work.
-A large display area will be dedicated to poster presentations and Poster Walks will be organised during the Congress to have posters evaluated by experts in the corresponding fields.
-To ensure that posters are under the correct format for display, please refer to the Poster Presentation Guidelines available online.
+All abstract presenters having an accepted e-Poster will be invited to include their results on a pdf support.
+Recording of an explanatory audio track will be available to complement the main document.
+To ensure that posters are under the correct format, please refer to the e-Poster Presentation Guidelines available online.

-Best-rated Posters will compete for the Jacques Duparc Award and will receive specific guidelines.
+Best-rated e-Posters will be selected for the EFORT Award Competition and will receive specific guidelines.